AdamSwenson/biz-ethics-docs/lectures/Big data Background.md

 		At 6 PM on 10 May 2019, there is a taco in Adam's hand.
 		At 6 PM on 10 May 2019, the dog needs attention.

 All three are possible states of affairs.
 There could be a taco on Mars (perhaps via one of Elon Musk's schemes).
 I could have a taco (don't remind me).
-The dog could be needy.
+The dog could be needy (as is his nature).

 While all 3 are possible.
 Only 1 is the way the world actually is right now; it is a state of affairs which obtains.
 There are no tacos on Mars; I am (sadly) taco-less.
 The dog keeps nudging me, bringing over toys, and otherwise acting cute in wanton disregard of my need to write this.
 Be right back.

 So far so good?
 A fact is a states-of-affairs which obtains.[^fn2] Since the dog is actually (still!) in need of attention, it is a fact about how the world is right now.

 A fact is thus a way the world is at a given time.
 That has absolutely nothing to do with us.
 The universe is full of facts and was full of facts for billions of years before we arrived on the scene.

-Once creatures, especially ones with language, get on the scene, things get more complicated.
+Once creatures, especially ones with language, get on the scene things get more complicated.
 That's because a fact can be represented in different ways.

 Suppose over time erosion has uncovered a big diamond on a beach.
 It is a fact that there is a diamond on that beach.
 If a turtle wanders by, the fact that there is a diamond on the beach will be represented by certain patterns of neural activity in its brain.[^fn3] An autonomous drone's camera could capture an image representing the fact.
 I could see it and squeal "Holy crap!
 There's a big diamond on the beach!" thus representing it with language; my Japanese speaking friend could do the same with "海に金剛石があります!"

 Thus a piece of data is a representation of a way the world is (i.e., a fact).[^fn4]

 Why not just say that data are facts and vice-versa?
-Setting aside careful conceptual analysis, there are also pragmatic reasons.
+Setting aside the desire to get things right through careful conceptual analysis, there are also pragmatic reasons.
 One of the first questions we will ask concerns ownership of data.
 What would it even mean to say that someone owns a fact?
 Facts are abstract things.[^fn5]  The fact that I weigh 190 lbs[^fn6] can be expressed with different sentences.
 For example, 'if you make a big pile of all the things which weigh 190 lbs and look through it, you will find Adam' (hopefully near the top).
 Thus no one can own a fact.
 Even if you owned me, you would not own the fact about my weight.

 Since data are representations of facts, they are the right sort of thing for ownership.
 Data plausibly can be owned (just like a copyright holder can own an image).
 If my weight is recorded in a database and someone hacks into the database and erases the record, presumably the company can sue her for destroying its property.

 Data comes in myriad flavors.
 Weather stations capture meteorological data.
 Stock markets create financial data.
 We will mostly be concerned with personal data.

  So, what's personal data?
-Data of a personal nature.
+Easy.
+It's data of a personal nature.
 Moving on....

 Just kidding (although not by much).
 Personal data is a proper subset[^fn7] of data.
 It is data about a natural person.
 Since we will be concerned with data that can be used in ways which harm individuals, we'll use the somewhat narrower definition is the found in the European Union's Data Protection Directive, namely